LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Details for Obtaining the Probability Assigned to a Token

 It is worth noting that we cannot guarantee that the model only assigns positive probabilities to valid job titles.
 In fact, given the presence of the softmax function in our language model, $\hat{P}^\mathcal{V}_\text{LLM}(\cdot \mid \texttemplate(x_{i, \leq t}, y_{i, < t}))$ is strictly positive for any sequence of tokens of any length.
 Therefore, the sum of all possible job titles' probabilities is not necessarily one.
 We would need the following normalization to calculate the probability of predicting $y_t$ so that predicted probabilities on all job titles sum to one.

 The normalization operation in Equation (\ref{eq:predication-normalization}) is computationally expensive, since we need to perform LLM inference $|\mathcal{Y}|$ times.
 In this paper, we do not perform this normalization and we use the predicted probability from Equation (\ref{eq:predication}) directly.
 It is worth noting that since the denominator in Equation (\ref{eq:predication-normalization}) is less than one (since the total probability mass on the subset of job title tokens is less than the total probability mass on all tokens), $\hat{P}^\mathcal{V}_\text{LLM} \leq \hat{P}_\text{LLM}^\text{normalized}$.
 As a result, test perplexity for LLMs reported in the paper \emph{under-estimates} the performance of these LLMs.
+To assess the extent of this potential issue, we analyze the total probability mass assigned to the set of all possible job titles on a randomly selected 10\% subset of the data; we did not scale to the full dataset due to the computational cost of computing the predictive probability of all occupations.
+We compute the sum of predicted probabilities for all valid titles $y \in \mathcal{Y}$ for each observation $(i, t)$ in this subset, then compute the normalization constant $\sum_{y' \in \mathcal{Y}} \hat{P}^\mathcal{V}_\text{LLM}(\tokenize(\jobtitle(y') \mid \texttemplate(x_{i, \leq t}, y_{i, < t}))$.
+The average values of normalization constants in all three datasets are close to 1, with detailed values in Table \ref{tab:normalization-effect}.
+This indicates that the fine-tuned LLM concentrates nearly all of its probability mass (> 99\%) on valid job title tokens.
+Furthermore, we compare the perplexity computed using un-normalized probabilities (i.e., $\hat{P}^\mathcal{V}_\text{LLM}(\tokenize(\jobtitle(y)) \mid \texttemplate(x_{i, \leq t}, y_{i, < t}))$) against the perplexity using normalized probabilties (i.e., $\hat{P}_\text{LLM}^\text{normalized} (y_{i,t} \mid x_{i, \leq t}, y_{i, < t})$) on this 10\% subset.
+Table \ref{tab:normalization-effect} summarizes the perplexity computed from unnormalized and normalized predictive probabilities.
+The results suggest that the lack of explicit normalization leads to a negligible underestimation of model performance.
+Note that these perplexity values are calculated on a subset of the test data and is different from the main results reported using the full test set.